-“This study will pave the way for development of hand-held rapid testing devices that are both cost-effective and accurate,” says Tabatabaei, associate professor, Department of Mechanical Engineering, Lassonde School of Engineering at York University.
+“This study will pave the way for the development of hand-held rapid testing devices that are both cost-effective and accurate,” says Tabatabaei, associate professor, Department of Mechanical Engineering, Lassonde School of Engineering at York University.

 To determine the viability of the technology for detecting THC at point-of-care, researchers conducted experiments with commercially available saliva-based lateral flow immunoassay test strips.
 These simple paper-based devices are used for the detection and quantification of analytes in a complex mixture.
 A developed LFA test strip shows two coloured bands: the test and the control bands.
-The intensity of color at the test band correlates with the amount of target analyte – for example, THC – present in the solution, while the presence of the control line ensures the validity of the experiment.
-This study used commercially available oral fluid LFA strips for detection of THC with a nominal detection limit of 25 nanograms per milliliter (25 ng/ml).
+The intensity of colour at the test band correlates with the amount of target analyte – for example, THC – present in the solution, while the presence of the control line ensures the validity of the experiment.
+This study used commercially available oral fluid LFA strips for the detection of THC with a nominal detection limit of 25 nanograms per millilitre (25 ng/ml).

 The goal of the study was to show how a simple cellphone attachment with an infrared camera can do a more accurate test to detect THC in saliva.
-By studying a large number of the strips spiked with different concentrations of THC and a rigorous statistical analysis, researchers successfully demonstrated their new technology can detect THC at an unprecedented low detection threshold of 2 ng/ml – something that has not been achieved by any commercially available point-of-need device in the market.
-In addition, researchers showed that their technology can quantify the concentration of THC in sample through calibration.
+By studying a large number of the strips spiked with different concentrations of THC and rigorous statistical analysis, researchers successfully demonstrated their new technology can detect THC at an unprecedented low detection threshold of 2 ng/ml – something that has not been achieved by any commercially available point-of-need device in the market.
+In addition, researchers showed that their technology can quantify the concentration of THC in samples through calibration.

-“Withdrawal of blood by police officers at roadside is not feasible and taking blood samples at medical centres is not accurate because THC concentration in blood dramatically drops by the time the suspect gets to the hospital for blood sampling.
-Our innovation can be administered by officers at roadside and offers the accuracy and sensitivity needed for proper enforcement of the law,” says Tabatabaei.
+“Withdrawal of blood by police officers at the roadside is not feasible and taking blood samples at medical centres is not accurate because THC concentration in the blood dramatically drops by the time the suspect gets to the hospital for blood sampling.
+Our innovation can be administered by officers at the roadside and offers the accuracy and sensitivity needed for proper enforcement of the law,” says Tabatabaei.

 Law enforcement requires the detection of THC at legally relevant concentrations.
 In Canada, this limit is 2 ng/ml in blood.
 Given the fundamental problems in withdrawing blood at roadside, law enforcement is currently sampling saliva; however, none of the existing solutions in the market can detect THC in saliva at the 2 ng/ml limit required by law.
-York University’s new portable innovation, on the other hand, can detect THC at concentrations as low as 2 ng/ml with 95 per cent accuracy.
+York University’s new portable innovation, on the other hand, can detect THC at concentrations as low as 2 ng/ml with 95 percent accuracy.

 Current LFA-based technologies rely heavily on the reflection and scattering of visible light from gold nanoparticles to determine results.
 When conducting rapid tests, a coloured line can be seen to indicate the presence of THC and that colour is a result of gold nanoparticles which can be seen by the naked eye because they reflect light.

-“In our technology we don’t look at the light that is being reflected or scattered from GNPs.
+“In our technology, we don’t look at the light that is being reflected or scattered from GNPs.
 Instead, we shine a laser on those gold nanoparticles, and they go on surface plasmon resonance and produce heat.
 We capture the heat with an infrared camera.
 With this approach, we only see signals in areas that have gold nanoparticles without any background signal.
 The absence of background signals allows us to sense very small thermal signatures in samples with low concentrations of THC,” says Tabatabaei.